-By now you get the picture on what goes into determining an estimate of manufacturing costs.
+By now you get the picture of what goes into determining an estimate of manufacturing costs.
 Imagine trying to best guess a quick quote when you have a multitude of factors that exist on a sliding scale.
-You want your contract manufacturing partner to be accurate with their quote.
+You want your manufacturing partner to be accurate with their quote.
 It’s important to provide as many details as possible so you know that you can compare one quote to another, apples to apples.

 It doesn’t hurt to be patient as well.
 The more complex your bill of materials (BOM) and any post-production process or assemblies are needed, the more time it will take to evaluate and determine a cost.